thexmanxyz/Owl-Carousel-Neo-Gantry/README.md

 ## Supported Parameters, Particle Options and Features
 * All settings of the original Particle are included and compatible
-* Updated to latest version of [OwlCarousel2](https://owlcarousel2.github.io/OwlCarousel2/)
+* Updated to latest version of [Owl Carousel 2](https://owlcarousel2.github.io/OwlCarousel2/)
 * Lazy loading of images included
 * Timing of slides (annual or one-time)
 * Slide link can be applied to title as well